 - Oven - Preheat the oven to 400°F/ 200°C/ Gas Mark 6

 - Rest - Take the roast out of the oven and loosely tent it with aluminum foil.
-Let rest for at least 15 minutes while you make the gravy.
+Let rest for at least 15 minutes.

 - Enjoy!